 Nutrient Deficiencies Caused By Celiac Disease Negatively Impacts Fertility

 The following nutrients have been shown to be deficient in celiac patients:

-Vitamin A is required for development of the retina and vision, gene transcription, immune system function, reproductive health, embryonic development, skin and cell health, and antioxidant activity.
-For men the key roles for vitamin A and reproductive health are testosterone secretion and spermatogenesis.
+Vitamin A is required for the development of the retina and vision, gene transcription, immune system function, reproductive health, embryonic development, skin and cell health, and antioxidant activity.
+For men, the key roles for vitamin A and reproductive health are testosterone secretion and spermatogenesis.

-Vitamin D plays a vital role in proper bone formation, proliferation and differentiation of cells, neuromuscular function and inflammation response.
-Low levels of vitamin D have been linked to ovulatory dysfunction, PCOS and infertility.
-Low levels of vitamin D may also be linked to altered immune system response giving rise to autoimmune disease and recurrent miscarriage to to immunological response.
+Vitamin D plays a vital role in proper bone formation, proliferation and differentiation of cells, neuromuscular function, and inflammatory responses.
+Low levels of vitamin D have been linked to ovulatory dysfunction, PCOS, and infertility.
+Low levels of vitamin D may also be linked to altered immune system response giving rise to autoimmune disease and recurrent miscarriage secondary to an immunological response.

 Vitamin E is essential for reproductive health.
-Without it the body cannot reproduce.
-Vitamin E supports fertility for both men and women in a variety of way, so many I cannot include them all.
+Without it, the body cannot reproduce.
+Vitamin E supports fertility for both men and women in a variety of ways–so many I cannot include them all.
 Click here to learn how vitamin E benefits fertility…

-Vitamin K is vital to the health of a developing fetus.
-Without adequate levels of vitamin K a fetus may be born with deformities, including that of spinal column, upper jaw and nose and nasal cavity.
+Vitamin K s vital to the health of a developing fetus.
+Without adequate levels of vitamin K, a fetus may be born with deformities, including that of spinal column, upper jaw and nose, and nasal cavity.

-Other nutrients celiac patients have been shown to be deficient in that impact fertility include selenium, folate, iron and zinc.
+Other nutrients celiac patients have been shown to be deficient in that impact fertility include selenium, folate, iron, and zinc.
 Each of these play an important role in reproductive function in both men and women.
 Without these key nutrients, fertility is lowered.
-Low levels of folate are firmly tied to the development of neural tube defect in a developing fetus.
+Low levels of folate are firmly tied to the development of neural tube defects in a developing fetus.